QubitProducts/slapdash/README.md

 ### `bind(method, context, arguments...)`

-This returns a wrapper function around `method`, passing `context` as `this`, and optionally passing one or more arguments.This is a featurefill of the [`Function.prototype.bind`][mdn-Function-bind] method.
+This returns a wrapper function around `method`, passing `context` as `this`, and optionally passing one or more arguments.
+This is a featurefill of the [`Function.prototype.bind`][mdn-Function-bind] method.

 ### `assign(target, ...sources)`